-Records Basic File Retention Period At end of retention Notes All other Child DOB + 75 Confidentially Child Protection information must be important and prime documentation Protection files years dispose copied and sent under separate cover to new school/college whilst the child is still under 18 (i.e. the information does not need to be sent to a university for example).
-Where a child is removed from roll to be educated at home, the file should be copied to the Local Education Authority.
+Records Basic Retention At end of Notes

+File Period retention

+All other Child DOB + 75 Confidentially Child Protection information must

+important and Protection years dispose be copied and sent under

+prime files separate cover to new

+documentation school/college whilst the child is

+still under 18 (i.e., the information

+does not need to be sent to a

+university for example).
+Where a

+child is removed from roll to be

+educated at home, the file should

+be copied to the Local Education

+Authority.